Programs

 IMG-20201118-WA0010 (5)Teacher certification improves education

-Students do well when their teachers have the training they need.
-We offer scholarships for teachers to return to school for 3-year certification programs they complete over school breaks.
+70% of local teachers have not had training beyond high school.
+We offer scholarships for teachers to return to school for 3-year teacher certificate programs they complete over school breaks.

-Six secondary teachers and seven primary school teachers are now on their certification path.
-Nine schools will be improved with 13 new certified teachers!
+13 secondary and primary school teachers completed their training.
+20 more are starting their certification path.
+14 schools will be improved with new certified teachers!

 Tommy Sankoh - Ag scholarship (4)University scholarships aid chiefdom development